flohil/wdio-workflo/docs/list.md

-Like the [`currently` API of `PageElement`](element.md#state-retrieval-functions-no-implicit-waiting), the `currently` API of the `PageElementList` class consists of state retrieval functions and state check function.
+Like the [`currently` API of `PageElement`](element.md#state-retrieval-functions-no-implicit-waiting), the `currently` API of the `PageElementList` class consists of state retrieval functions and state check functions.
 It does not trigger an implicit wait on the managed `PageElement` instances of the `PageElementList`.

-To see how state retrieval and state check functions behave for a `PageElementList`, please read the [State Function Types section](#state-function-types) of this guide.
+The state retrieval functions of a list's `currently` API return the current values of a certain HTML attribute for each `PageElement` instance managed by the list as an array.
+The state check functions of a list's `currently` API check the page elements managed by the `PageElementList` currently have an expected state for a certain HTML attribute.

-The types of available state retrieval and state check functions can be found in the [State Function Types section](element.md#state-function-types) of the page element guide.
+By using a [filter mask](#filter-masks), you can skip the invocation of a state retrieval or state check function for certain `PageElement` instances of the list.

 #### `any` and `none`